Isabella Flores: 2024–25 season: Suspension of Desyatov

 The duo were assigned to debut on the 2024–25 Grand Prix circuit at the 2024 Skate America, however, two days before the event, their names were withdrawn and they were replaced by Annabelle Morozov/Jeffrey Chen.
 On October 18, the U.S. Center for SafeSport announced that Desyatov had been sanctioned with a temporary suspension due to allegations of misconduct.
 In November, Flores made an Instagram post, confirming that she and Desyatov would miss the remainder of the season due to the ongoing investigation.

 Partnership with Jepsen

 2025–26 season

-In July 2025, Flores shared on her Instagram that she and Desyatov had parted ways and that she had teamed up Danish ice dancer, Linus Colmor Jepsen.
-It was subsequently announced that she and Jepsen would skate for the United States.
+In July 2025, Flores shared on her Instagram that she and Desyatov had parted ways and that she had teamed up with Danish ice dancer, Linus Colmor Jepsen.
+It was subsequently announced that she and Jepsen would train in Lyon, France under coaches Muriel Zazoui, Marien de la Asuncion, Emi Hirai, and Olivier Schoenfelder and represent the United States.

+The team debuted in November at the 2025 CS Warsaw Cup, where they came in sixteenth place.
+They then went on to finish fifth at the 2025 Santa Claus Cup.

+In January, Flores/Jepsen competed at the 2026 U.S. Championships, where they finished in fourteenth place.

+In May, it was announced that Flores/Jepsen had relocated to London, Ontario, Canada to train under Scott Moir, Madison Hubbell, Adrián Díaz, and Cara Moir.